Skip to content

 Yes.
 Josefov is one of Europe's best-preserved Jewish quarters and a UNESCO-listed area, home to Europe's oldest active synagogue and a profoundly moving Holocaust memorial.
 A guided walk turns scattered sites into one connected, meaningful story.

 The synagogues and museum sites close for Shabbat, from Friday afternoon through Saturday, and on Jewish holidays.
-We can still walk the quarter's exteriors and tell its stories on those days, but interior visits are not possible.
-If you specifically want to go inside, plan for any day except Saturday or a Jewish holiday.
+We can still walk the quarter's exteriors and tell its stories on those days.
+If you'd like to go inside afterward, plan your tour for any day except Saturday or a Jewish holiday.

 Yes.
 Children of all ages are welcome, and our guides adapt the storytelling to suit younger visitors while handling memorial topics with care.
 Because the tour is private, the pace flexes around your family.

 The streets of Josefov are mostly flat but cobbled in places, which can be uneven for wheelchairs and strollers.
-The synagogue interiors and the Old Jewish Cemetery have steps and narrow passages that are not fully accessible.
+If you go inside, the synagogue interiors and the Old Jewish Cemetery have steps and narrow passages that are not fully accessible.
 If anyone in your group has mobility needs, please let us know when booking so we can plan a route that works for you.

 Completed around 1270, the Old-New Synagogue is Europe's oldest active synagogue and the oldest surviving medieval twin-nave synagogue.
 It is still used for services today and stands at the heart of Josefov.